 Sometimes, the third-party antivirus or firewall program on your PC might interfere with the internet connectivity and give rise to the “DNS server is not responding” error.

 Experts suggest that disabling the antivirus or firewall temporarily can resolve the issue automatically.
-Doing this for some time won’t put your Windows PC at risk because the in-built Windows Defender would safeguard it against cyber threats.
+Doing this for some time won’t put your Windows PC at risk because the built-in Windows Defender would safeguard it against cyber threats.

 After doing so, if you identify that the antivirus or firewall program was the main cause of the error, then you can either switch the program’s configuration or uninstall the program.
 Post this, you can switch to a newer cybersecurity provider.

-Alternately, you can also try disabling the router’s firewall (though it involves innumerable risks) to see if that resolves the issue.
+Alternatively, you can also try disabling the router’s firewall (though it involves innumerable risks) to see if that resolves the issue.

 4. Remove additional connections

-At times if your Windows PC connects to multiple internet providing connections, then it may give rise to the DNS server error.
+At times if your Windows PC connects to multiple internet-providing connections, then it may give rise to the DNS server error.
 In this scenario, you can disable all other connections except the active connection you are using at the moment.
 Here’s how to do it:

 1. Hit the Windows + X keys on your keyboard and launch the Network Connections.